survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 * [friendly-errors-webpack-plugin](https://www.npmjs.com/package/friendly-errors-webpack-plugin) improves on error reporting of webpack.
 It captures common errors and displays them in a friendlier manner, hence the name.
 * [nyan-progress-webpack-plugin](https://www.npmjs.com/package/nyan-progress-webpack-plugin) can be used to get tidier output during the build process.
 Take care if you are using Continuous Integration (CI) systems like Travis, though, as they can clobber the output.
 Webpack provides `ProgressPlugin` for the same purpose.
 No nyan there, though.
 * [react-dev-utils](https://www.npmjs.com/package/react-dev-utils) contains webpack utilities developed for [Create React App](https://www.npmjs.com/package/create-react-app).
 Despite its name, they can find use beyond React.
 * [webpack-dashboard](https://www.npmjs.com/package/webpack-dashboard) gives an entire terminal based dashboard over the standard webpack output.
-If you prefer clear visual output, this one will come in handy.
+If you prefer clear visual output, this one comes in handy.

 In addition to plugins like these, it can be worth your while to set up linting to enforce coding standards.
 The *Linting JavaScript* chapter digs into that topic in detail.